 For example, imagine that you have a memory cache of 150 kilobytes, that the setting for the configuration parameter OPCACHEMAX is 150 kilobytes, and that the environment variable INFORMIXOPCACHE is not set.
 Your current row has three columns of TEXT data of the following sizes: 30 kilobytes, 180 kilobytes, and 70 kilobytes.
 The first TEXT data column is 30 kilobytes and the Optical Subsystem writes it to the memory cache.
-The second TEXT data column is 180 kilobytes and the Optical Subsystem writes the TEXT data from the second column to the staging-area blobspace.
+The second TEXT data column is 180 kilobytes and the Optical Subsystem tries to use the memory cache but the data is too large.
+The Optical Subsystem writes the TEXT data from the second column to the staging-area blobspace.
 The third column of TEXT data is 70 kilobytes and fits in the memory cache.
-The Optical Subsystem now outmigrates all three TEXT data columns in the row to the optical-storage subsystem in 50-kilobyte pieces in the order the TEXT data from the staging-area blobspace; the second TEXT data from the staging-area blobspace; and the third TEXT data from the staging-area blobspace.
+The Optical Subsystem now outmigrates all three TEXT data columns in the row to the optical-storage subsystem in 50-kilobyte pieces in the order the TEXT data columns were processed: the first TEXT data from the memory cache; the second TEXT data from the staging-area blobspace; and the third TEXT data from the memory cache.

 If you want to outmigrate a different number of bytes than the default of 50 kilobytes, you can configure the outmigration amount using the storage manager for the optical-storage subsystem.
-Figure 1-3 on page 1-13 illustrates the use of the memory cache and the staging area when TEXT and BYTE data is outmigrated to the optical-storage subsystem.
+Figure 1-3 on page 1-10 illustrates the use of the memory cache and the staging area when TEXT and BYTE data is outmigrated to the optical-storage subsystem.